5 Ways to Protect Your Retirement Account from Fraud and Identity Theft

 What About My Retirement Savings?

-Unfortunately, there isn’t a similar law that outlines if you’re protected from theft liability when it comes to your retirement accounts.
-Another downside is that, for most, the value of your bank account or credit card limit pales in comparison to your retirement account.
+Unfortunately, there’s no federal law protecting your retirement accounts from theft liability.
+And, for most, the value of your retirement account far exceeds that of your bank account or credit card limit.
 There’s an article in the Wall Street Journal that talks more on these issues.

 5 Ways to Protect your Retirement Savings